“And we, who… all reflect the Lord’s glory, are being transformed into his likeness…” 2 Corinthians 3:18

 My Romanian friend, Emmanuel, has a distinct edge.
 Every time he says or hears his name, he knows that he is to be the presence of God in his world.
-I wouldn’t suggest that you change your name to Emmanuel—unless you really are down on what your parents named you—but I would suggest that you take seriously the reason why you are saved in the first place: to demonstrate His glorious qualities to a world that has no clue about how stunningly wonderful He really is.
+I wouldn’t suggest that you change your name to Emmanuel—but I would suggest that you take seriously the reason why you are saved in the first place—to demonstrate His glorious qualities to a world that has no clue about how stunningly wonderful He really is!

 - How have you seen God’s glory displayed through creation?
 Through the stories of God’s interaction with the Israelites in the Old Testament?
 Through the stories about Jesus in the Gospels?